CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 - What is the memory footprint of one element in the collection(s) (for example an integer is usually calculated as 4bytes)

 #### Explain the process of calculating the average value in a linked list of numbers!
+**Linked list** is a linear collection of data elements, whose order is not given by their physical placement in memory.
+Instead, each element points to the next.
+It is a data structure consisting of a collection of nodes which together represent a sequence.
+In its most basic form, each node contains: data, and a reference (in other words, a link) to the next node in the sequence.
+This structure allows for efficient insertion or removal of elements from any position in the sequence during iteration.

+Like arrays, Linked List is a linear data structure.
+Unlike arrays, linked list elements are not stored at a contiguous location; the elements are linked using pointers.
+Linked lists are among the simplest and most common data structures.
+They can be used to implement several other common abstract data types, including lists, stacks, queues, associative arrays, and S-expressions, though it is not uncommon to implement those data structures directly without using a linked list as the basis.

+**Advantages over arrays:**<br />
+1) Dynamic size
+2) Ease of insertion/deletion

+Key Differences Between Array and Linked List:
+- An array is the data structure that contains a collection of similar type data elements whereas the Linked list is considered as non-primitive data structure contains a collection of unordered linked elements known as nodes.
+- In the array the elements belong to indexes, i.e., if you want to get into the fourth element you have to write the variable name with its index or location within the square bracket.
+- In a linked list though, you have to start from the head and work your way through until you get to the fourth element.
+- Accessing an element in an array is fast, while Linked list takes linear time, so it is quite a bit slower.
+- Operations like insertion and deletion in arrays consume a lot of time.
+On the other hand, the performance of these operations in Linked lists is fast.
+- Arrays are of fixed size.
+In contrast, Linked lists are dynamic and flexible and can expand and contract its size.

+**Program to find average of all nodes in a Linked List:**<br />
+**Iterative Solution:**
+1. Initialise a pointer 'ptr' with the head of the linked list and a 'sum' variable with 0.
+2. Start traversing the linked list using a loop until all the nodes get traversed.
+3. Add the value of current node to the sum i.e. sum += ptr -> data.
+4. Increment the pointer to the next node of linked list i.e. ptr = ptr ->next.
+5. Divide sum by total number of node and Return the average.

 ### Procedural
 #### How the CASE condition works in SQL?